nataliegen/GroupProject1/README.md

 **Users** - Stores user details with a unique user_ID.

 Relationships:
--  One-to-Many with MusicLibraries (each user has one library).
+-  One-to-Many with MusicLibraries (each user can have many libraries).
 -  One-to-Many with Playlists (each user can create multiple playlists).
 -  One-to-Many with PlayerSessions (each user can have multiple listening sessions).